MarkusPfundstein/mcp-gsuite/README.md

 }
 ```

-(Optionally), use the `--accounts-file` flag to point to your `accounts.json` file.
+* (Optional) Use the `--accounts-file` flag to point to your `accounts.json` file.

 You can specifiy multiple accounts.
 Make sure they have access in your Google Auth app.
 The `extra_info` field is especially interesting as you can add info here that you want to tell the AI about the account (e.g. whether it has a specific agenda)

 Note: When you first execute one of the tools for a specific account, a browser will open, redirect you to Google and ask for your credentials, scope, etc. After a successful login, it stores the credentials in a local file called `.oauth.{email}.json` .
 Once you are authorized, the refresh token will be used.

-3. Optionally, you can configure a credentials directory using the following option:
+3. (Optional) You can configure a credentials directory using the following option:
 * `--credentials-dir`: Specifies the directory where OAuth credentials are stored after successful authentication.
 The default location is the current working directory, with credentials stored in subdirectories named `.oauth.{email}.json` for each account.

 Example usage: